Looking for ways to add 70s furniture and home decor in your living room? Check out this design that’ll look fabulous in your home.

-Popular materials of 70s furniture was high-tech materials, steel, plastics, teak and pine wood.
-There were also shag rugs, textured walls, and laquered furniture many of which are making a come back.
+Popular materials of 70s furniture were high-tech materials, steel, plastics, teak, and pine wood.
+There were also shag rugs, textured walls, and lacquered furniture many of which are making a comeback.

 What were some popular colors in the 1970s?

-Aside from the neutrals in this design other colors from the 70s were harvest gold, avacado green, orange, ruby red, earthy brown and turquoise.
+Aside from the neutrals in this design other colors from the 70s were harvest gold, avocado green, orange, ruby red, earthy brown, and turquoise.

 What is 70’s interior design?

-The style of 70s interior design was rich colors of nature, wicker furniture, macrame, the use of geometric shapes and patterns, organic sculptural silhouettes and open floor plan spaces.
+The style of the 70s interior design was rich colors of nature, wicker furniture, macrame, the use of geometric shapes and patterns, organic sculptural silhouettes, and open floor plan spaces.